TNunige/ARP/README.md

 ![Architecture scheme](https://github.com/TNunige/ARP/assets/145358917/d91aa4d7-c7de-46dd-9d3c-9e5030673532)

-The first part assumes first 6 components:
+The first part includes  6 processes:
 - Master
-- Server (blackboard using Posix Shared Memory)
+- Blackboard
 - Window (User interface)
 - Watchdog
 - Drone
-- Keyboard
+- Keyboard (User interface)

 All of above mentioned components were created.

-General overview of first assignment, tasks, what was accomplished

-short definitions of all active components : what they do, which primitives used, which algorithms)

 ### Master
 Master process is the father of all processes.
-It creates child processes by using `fork()` and runs them inside a wrapper program `Konsole` to display the current status, debugging messages until an additional thread/process for colleceting log messages.
+It creates child processes by using `fork()`.
+It runs keyboard and window inside a wrapper program `Konsole`.

-After creating children, process stays in a infinte while loop awaiting termination of all processes, and when that happens - terminate itself.
+After creating children, the process waits termination of all processes and prints the termination status.

 ### Server(Blackboard)
 Blackboard communicates the other processes through shared memory and logs the information it receives.
 It creates all segments of the shared memory and the semaphore.
-%% And for watchdog communication, it writes its own PID to file for the watchdog to read and %% read a watchdog's PID from the logfile.
+For watchdog communication, the process writes its  PID to a temporary file for the watchdog to read.
+Then, it reads a watchdog's PID from a temporary watchdog file.
-In infinite loop, it reads all the data from the shared memory and updates the contents to a logfile.
-And also, it periodically sends a signal to the watchdog after a certain number of iterations.
+The process checks the data exchanged in the shared memory and updates the contents to a logfile.
+Additionally, it periodically sends a signal to the watchdog after a certain number of iterations.
-Upon exiting the loop, it clears up the segments of the shared memory and semaphore.
+Upon exiting the loop, it clears up the segments of the shared memory and semaphore and terminates.

 ### Watchdog
-Watchdog's job is to monitor the activities of all of the processes, which means at this point processes are running and not closed.
+The watchdog process's job is to monitor the activities of all the other processes (except the master).
+Watchdog monitors window, drone, keyboard, and blackboard processes.

-During initialization, it writes its PID to a file for the other processes to read, and reads the PIDs of other child processes from files.
+At the beginning of the process, it writes its PID to a temporary file for the other processes to read its PID and reads the PIDs of other monitored child processes from temporary files.
-It receives 'SIGUSR1' from other child processes, indicating that child processes inform the watchdog about their activities.
+We have chosen to implement a watchdog that only receives signals from monitored processes.
+It receives signal `SIGUSR1` from other child processes, indicating that child processes are active during the monitored period.
-In an infinite loop, it monitors the elapsed time since the last data reception from each child process exceeds a timeout.
-If a timeout occurs, the watchdog terminates all child processes.
+In the infinite loop, it monitors the elapsed time since the last data reception from each child process.
+When the elapsed time exceeds the timeout, the watchdog sends `SIGKILL` signals to all monitored processes and terminates all child processes.

 ### Window
-Window process creates a game window using ncurses.
-A game window features a drone represented by the character "X", which moves based on user key input.
-(At first, the drone is printed in the middle of the main game window.)
+The window process creates the game window and the drone character using ncurses.
+The game window features a drone represented by the character "X", which moves based on user key input received from the keyboard process using a FIFO as a communication channel.
+At first, the drone is printed in the middle of the game window.
-It accesses the shared memory to retrieve the data on the drone's updated position calculated by Drone process and user key input.
+It accesses the shared memory to retrieve the data on the drone's updated position calculated by the Drone process based on the user key input.
 Subsequently, it updates the drone's position and prints the character "X" on the window.
 Also, it periodically sends a signal to the watchdog process to inform its activity.

 ### Drone
-Drone process models the drone's movement by calculationg forces based on user key input and repulsive forces near boarders(the sides of the window).
+The drone process models the drone character movement by dynamically calculating the force impacting the drone based on the user key input (direction), command and repulsive force.
+The repulsive force is activated when the drone is near the game window borders.
-It reads user key input from a named pipe and calculates forces based on the input.
+It calculates the forces based on the received user key from the keyboard process and writes it in a FIFO (named pipe).
 It utilizes the following dynamic motion equation:[equation] to determine the new position of the drone taking into account the sum of input forces and repulsive forces.
-Then, Drone process updates shared memory with the drone's new position and the user key input.
-Also, it periodically sends a signal to the watchdog process to inform its activity.
+Then, the Drone process updates shared memory with the drone's new position and the user key input.
+Additionally, it periodically sends a signal to the watchdog process to inform its activity.

 ### Keyboard
-Keyboard handles user key input and displays messages related to user input in the inspection window.
+The keyboard handles user key inputs and displays messages on the inspection window.
-It scans user key inputs and sends the values of the pressed key to the drone process through a named pipe.
+It scans user key inputs by using `getch()` command and sends the values of the pressed key to the drone process through a FIFO (named pipe).
 Also, it periodically sends a signal to the watchdog process to inform its activity.

 ### Additional Comments
 #### Constants.h ####
 All the necessary constants and structures are defined here.
-Improvements: running it twice helps

-### Further Improvements
--running it
-- [] Add new functionalities to window:
-    - [] Freeze window
-    - [] menu window
-    - [] maybe something else
-- [] Logging messages, Monitoring process
-- [] Add special keycaps handling (eg. esc)
-    - [] list them here

-- [] next components
-dont put pipes tho